Anthracene: Derivatives

 A variety of anthracene derivatives find specialized uses.
 Industrially, anthracene is converted mainly to anthraquinone, a precursor to dyes.
 Derivatives having a hydroxyl group are 1-hydroxyanthracene and 2-hydroxyanthracene, homologous to phenol and naphthols, and hydroxyanthracene (also called anthrol, and anthracenol) are pharmacologically active.

 Anthracene may also be found with multiple hydroxyl groups, as in 9,10-dihydroxyanthracene.

-Some anthracene derivatives are used as pharmaceutical drugs, including bisantrene, trazitiline, and benzoctamine.
+Some anthracene derivatives are used as pharmaceuticals, including the chemotherapeutic agent bisantrene, and benzoctamine.

 Toxicology

 Many investigations indicate that anthracene is noncarcinogenic: "consistently negative findings in numerous in vitro and in vivo genotoxicity tests".
 Early experiments suggested otherwise because crude samples were contaminated with other polycyclic aromatic hydrocarbons.
+Nevertheless, the International Agency for Research on Cancer (IARC) classifies anthracene as IARC group 2B, possibly carcinogenic to humans.

-Furthermore, it is readily biodegraded in soil.
+Anthracene is readily biodegraded in soil.
 It is especially susceptible to degradation in the presence of light.
-The International Agency for Research on Cancer (IARC) classifies anthracene as IARC group 2B, possibly carcinogenic to humans.